gentjankolicaj/rust-examples/src/conversion/README.md

 If you are able to convert type A from type B, then it should be easy to believe that we should be able to convert type B to type A.

+- From and Into are interchangeable

+- From and Into are designed to be complementary.
+- We do not need to provide an implementation for both traits.
+- If you have implemented the From trait for your type, Into will call it when necessary.
+- Note, however, that the converse is not true: implementing Into for your type will not automatically provide it with an implementation of From.